 The thief’s eyes grew maniacal with visceral scorn.
 He sunk further into the blackness, his posture hunched like that of a deranged Pagan.
-His expression in that moment was very Pagan as well: Wild eyes, twisted features.
+His expression at that moment was very Pagan as well: Wild eyes, twisted features.
 Hidden agony concealed deep behind a layer of bitter retraction, and forsaken conviction.

 “You...have no idea what I’ve been through,” he snarled, “and don’t you DARE say otherwise!”

 “Garrett, the girl’s gonna be working in close proximity with us from now on!” the boxman explained, spreading his arms wide.
 “Don’t you think she has the right to know why her teacher’s been acting like such an arse to her?!”

 “NO!!”
 Garrett bellowed like a rabid hound.
 “We agreed that I’d train her for you.
 That doesn’t mean I trust her.
 And that sure as hell doesn’t give YOU the right to blather on about MY past!”

 “Stop it!”
 Gwenevere’s shrill call pierced the night like a shooting star.
 “Why are you being so mean to Basso?
 He’s your friend, Garrett!
 Can’t you see that he’s just trying to help you?!”